Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

     Final objective value : 6.5403e+03
     Termination condition : pyrosTerminationCondition.robust_optimal

-Observe that there is a ~32% decrease in the final objective value when switching from optimizing over static decision rules to optimizing over affine decision rules.
+Notice that when we switch from optimizing over static decision rules to optimizing over affine decision rules, there is a ~32% decrease in the final objective value, albeit at some additional computational expense.

 Analyzing the Price of Robustness